So we’ve been gazing into the crystal ball again; and it’s looking damn fine. Stay ahead of the game with these 6 home design trends.

 Crafty and customised

-In 2017, minimalist design surged within home renovations; however, the trend of 2018 is the level of customisation to counter the conformity of minimalism.
+In the past, minimalist design surged within home renovations; however, the new trend will see a level of customisation to counter the conformity of minimalism.

 Self-expression and personal style will be showcased through statement design features.
 Individualistic facades or hard structures, custom fit pools and custom handles and joinery will become new focal points.
 Quaint lifestyle items, such as drinks carts and reading corners, will add warmth to minimalist home design.
 Furthermore, commissioning original artworks will contend manufactured prints.